 Incorporating the communication aspect gives students an advantage that is becoming more and more sought after - being able to bridge the gap between the business and technology side of interactions.
 The program’s core courses allow students to obtain the graduate skills that will serve them well in management roles and prepare them to tackle the technology trends of today.
 Specialty tracks in the program allow students to take a variety of electives and special topics classes in order to give them more in-depth information on some of the many career pathways ICT can offer as well.
 Students may also choose to work with their advisor to create a program of ICT that best suits their educational and professional goals.

-Students admitted to the master’s program may concentrate their studies into one of three tracks - health, policy and regulation or technology and analytics.
+Students admitted to the master’s program may concentrate their studies into one of three tracks - health, policy and regulation, or technology and analytics.

 Degree Requirements